Maria Emilia Reis Castro

 Maria Emilia Reis Castro (born 1940) is a Portuguese trade union activist.

-In 1969 she became active in Oporto's Clothing Trade Union, joining its executive in 1974.
+In 1969 she became active in Porto's Clothing Trade Union, joining its executive in 1974.
 In 1975 she helped to found Base-FUT, a self-managing socialist group influenced by Roman Catholicism.
 She has been a member of the national council and the executive commission of the Portuguese General Confederation of Labor.